tsupinie/SoundingFilter/README.md

 provided that the base of the layer occurs below the 300-hPa level or the first tropopause, whichever is the higher;

-(d) Bases and tops of inversion layers which are characterized by a change in tempera- ture of at least 2.5°C or a change in relative humidity of at least 20 per cent, provided that the base of the layer occurs below the 300-hPa level or the first tropopause, whichever is the higher.
+(d) Bases and tops of inversion layers which are characterized by a change in temperature of at least 2.5°C or a change in relative humidity of at least 20 per cent, provided that the base of the layer occurs below the 300-hPa level or the first tropopause, whichever is the higher.

-N O T E : The inversion layers of (c) and (d) may be comprised of several thinner inversion layers sep- arated by thin layers of temperature lapse.
+*Note:* The inversion layers of (c) and (d) may be comprised of several thinner inversion layers separated by thin layers of temperature lapse.
 To allow for this situation, the tops of the inversion layers of (c) and (d) shall each be at a level such that no further inversion layers, whether thick or thin, shall occur for at least 20 hPa above the level.

-N O T E : Criteria for determining significant levels with respect to changes in wind speed and direction are given in Regulation 32.3.1.
+*Note:* Criteria for determining significant levels with respect to changes in wind speed and direction are given in Regulation 32.3.1.

-Defintion of inversion layer:
-SOURCE:
-International Meteorological Vocabulary, WMO - No. 182
-RELIABILITY:
-Confirmed
-DEFINITION:
-Atmospheric layer in which the temperature increases or remains constant with height.
-DEFINITION SOURCE:
-International Meteorological Vocabulary, WMO - No. 182

-ADDITIONAL LEVELS:
+<h2>Additional Levels</h2>

 The following shall be included as “additional levels”.
 They shall be selected in the order given, thereby giving priority to representing the temperature profile.
 As far as possible, these additional levels shall be the actual levels at which prominent changes in the lapse rate of air temperature occur: